 Armed with a degree in Applied Science (Human Movement) and a fascination with all things nutrition-related, the former high school physical education/health teacher spent six weeks researching ‘the perfect food’ before he settled on the humble spud – just in time to begin a whole year break from thinking about food on New Year’s Day, 2016.

-Andrew now spends his time coaching others through food addiction through 'The Spud Fit Academy' community, speaking, making youtube videos and interviewing groundbreakers such as Rich Roll, James Aspey, Doug Lisle and Alan Goldhamer for his podcast.
-He is also currently writing his second book.
+Andrew now spends his time coaching others through food addiction through 'The Spud Fit Challenge' community, speaking, making Youtube videos and interviewing groundbreakers such as Rich Roll, James Aspey, Doug Lisle and Alan Goldhamer for his podcast.
+He has also just released his second book.